schitresh/dsa/11_hash/0_hash.md

 ## Hash Collision
 - Happens when two different keys map to the same index in the hash table
 - Can happen due to
-  - Poor hash function that does not distribute keys evenly across hash table
+  - Poor hash function that does not distribute keys evenly across the hash table
   - High load factor (ratio of keys to hash table size)
   - Similar keys
 - Load factor
-  - If there are n enries in hash table
+  - If there are n entries in hash table
   - And b is the size of array used for chaining at each index
   - Then load factor is n/b